schlagelk/Jazz-Hands/README.md

 Run `vendor/bin/phinx init` to create a phinx.yml file and enter your db credentials in there

 Run `vendor/bin/phinx migrate` to create the default users table

+This will now support standard user authentication with required email confirmation.
+Build out as ya wish.